|

 On June 4 the authorities tightened their control over the family.

-Strange vehicles appear near Xinna's house every day, and there
+Strange vehicles appear near Xinna's house every day, and there are

-are constant problems with her phone.
+constant problems with her phone.
 Control over Mongols in general

 has been tightening.
-The internet has been "the only place
+The internet has been "the only place of

-set up a special task force to confiscate and ban it.
+special task force to confiscate and ban it.

 On July 2, 2010, Xinna gave her opinion about a sinister